 Eric and his brothers may have been placed in the workforce outside of Clontarf at young ages, however for many they remained working at the orphanage, mostly unpaid.
 It is tragic Eric and Barney most likely sought to enlist to escape to a better life, as thousands of men did throughout Australia.
 On the upside, it may well have been the case, that the three boys were taken from Clontarf by their father or relatives.

 Eric enlisted at Isseka which is located in the Shire of Northampton, 10 kms south of Northampton and 32 kms north of Geraldton.
-Does this men Eric had been sent to work here, or he had made his way here because his father was working here or nearby, and he required Dad’s permission to enlist?
+Had Eric had been sent to work here, or he had made his way here because his father was working here or nearby he had plenty of Ash relatives.
 Or perhaps the boys were taken from Clontarf by their father or extended family much earlier.

 Below: Sister Lear, Allan, Eric and Barney (in uniform)